firepear/homefarm/README.md

 * To finish the workunits you have, but not request more, set project state to `nomorework`
 * To restart work from a state of `nomorework`, set project state to `active`
 * To detach from a project entirely, set project state to `detached`.
-There is no reason to remove detached project stanzas unless you wish to clean up the file, and leaving them in place makes it easy to re-attach later.
+  * There is no reason to remove detached project stanzas unless you wish to clean up the file, and leaving them in place makes it easy to re-attach later.

+Then run `'ansible-playbook update-projects.yml'` to have the changes pushed out to the node(s).

-* To change the user a node is running a project as:
+To change the user a node is running a project as:

 * Set project state to `detached`
 * Run the `update-projects` playbook
 * Update the user info and set the state to `active`
-  * Re-run the playbook.
+* Re-run the playbook

-Then run `'ansible-playbook update-projects.yml'` to have the changes pushed out to the node(s).

 ## Bringing up a new node